Guidance for Symptoms, Positive Cases and Exposure

 What do I do if I test positive for COVID-19?

-Isolate: Students, employees, and contracted workers with confirmed COVID-19 infection are required to self-isolate and follow all LA County isolation instructions regardless of vaccination status, history of infection, or lack of symptoms.
+Isolate: Students, employees, and contracted workers with confirmed COVID-19 infection should isolate and follow all LA County guidelines regardless of vaccination status, history of infection, or lack of symptoms.

-To end isolation early before Day 10, students, employees, and contracted workers diagnosed with COVID-19 are required to:
+To end isolation, students, employees, and contracted workers diagnosed with COVID-19 should:

 • be fever-free for at least 24 hours without fever-reducing medicine; AND

-• be asymptomatic or have symptoms that are mild and improving.
+• be asymptomatic or have symptoms that are mild and improving; AND

 Students must submit proof of a negative test result to the Student Health & Wellness Center.
-Employees and contracted workers are strongly recommended to submit their negative test results to Human Resources.
+Employees and contracted workers are strongly recommended to test negative before resuming normal activities.

 • A close contact is anyone with whom you shared the same indoor airspace for at least 15 minutes over 24 hours while you were infectious.
 Examples of indoor airspaces are classrooms, residence halls or homes, offices, and locker rooms.
 An example of 'at least 15 minutes' is being in the same airspace for 5 minutes at 3 different times in a 24-hour period.